 Answer

-All skips are registered with the local authority.
-If the skip has been left in a dangerous position, is causing an obstruction or some other cause for complaint, then you contact the local authority they will be able to contact the company required to either remove or re-site the skip.
+All skips must be registered with the local authority.
+If the skip has been left in a dangerous position, is causing an obstruction or some other cause for complaint then you should contact your local authority who will be able to contact the company required to either remove or re-site the skip.

 The permission to place the skip could have conditions attached, such as: